-- 12. The supervisor will complete a written summative evaluation of the student four times during the practicum period that includes two brief and two full evaluations: a) at the end of the Autumn quarter (end of November); b) at the end of the Winter Quarter (end of February), c) during the spring quarter (mid-May) and d) at the end of the practicum period (end of July).
+- 13. The supervisor will complete a written summative evaluation of the student four times during the practicum period that includes two brief and two full evaluations.
 Supervisors will review these evaluations individually and verbally with the student.
 These evaluations will be provided by the UW MA Program (via Time2Track platform) and submitted online.
-Sample copies of these evaluations will be provided to the student and supervisor prior to or at the start of practicum. - 13.
+Sample copies of these evaluations will be provided to the student and supervisor prior to or at the start of practicum.
+The schedule for submitting evaluations is as follows: - o Autumn Quarter: supervisor will receive the brief evaluation [specific dates TBD] - o Winter Quarter: supervisor will receive the full evaluation [specific dates TBD] - o Spring Quarter: supervisor will receive the brief evaluation [specific dates TBD] - o End of the practicum period: supervisor will receive the full evaluation [specific dates TBD] - 14.
 The primary supervisor is expected to give regular formative feedback to the student during weekly supervision meetings.
 The supervisor will ensure that other staff who are involved in observation and/or training of the student are sufficiently prepared in advance of the student's arrival and involve them in contributing to the student's learning and the site's feedback process.
-Supervisor will inform the student of the observation and feedback processes at the site. - 14.
-The supervisor will respond promptly to all communications from the student, the MA program staff, and/or Associate Director of Clinical Training and Community Engagement. - 15.
-The supervisor will be available to participate in site visits performed by the UW MA Program. - 16.
+The supervisor will inform the student of the observation and feedback processes at the site.

+- 15. The supervisor will respond promptly to all communications from the student, the MA program staff, and/or Associate Director of Clinical Training and Community Engagement. - 16.
+The supervisor will be available to participate in site visits performed by the UW MA Program. - 17.
 The primary supervisor should notify the Associate Director of Clinical Training and Community Engagement directly as soon as it is known that there are questions or concerns about the student's performance or adjustment at practicum.
-Any concerns or problems regarding student performance, adjustment, behavior, or failure to meet site expectations or make sufficient progress at the site (e.g., attendance, substandard clinical work, professionalism, interpersonal functioning) will be shared by the supervisor with the student and with the Associate Director of Clinical Training and Community Engagement.

-17. The supervisor will be available to discuss student performance with the Associate Director of Clinical Training and Community Engagement for the University of Washington's MA in Applied Child and Adolescent Psychology program.
+Any concerns or problems regarding student performance, adjustment, behavior, or failure to meet site expectations or make sufficient progress at the site (e.g., attendance, substandard clinical work, professionalism, interpersonal functioning) will be shared by the supervisor with the student and with the Associate Director of Clinical Training and Community Engagement. - 18.
+The supervisor will be available to discuss student performance with the Associate Director of Clinical Training and Community Engagement for the University of Washington's MA in Applied Child and Adolescent Psychology program.
 If warranted, the supervisor will participate and collaborate with the Associate Director of Clinical Training and Community Engagement in the development of a performance improvement plan to address student performance deficits.